mallikarjunkamari/mallikarjun/README.md

 - 🔭 I’m currently working on building full-stack web apps using modern frameworks
 - 🌱 I’m currently learning more about performance optimization and system design
 - 💬 Ask me about anything related to JavaScript, React, Node.js, or databases
-- 📫 How to reach me: [Insert your email or LinkedIn here]
+- 📫 How to reach me: mallukamari123@gmail.com
 - ⚡ Fun fact: I enjoy solving coding challenges and exploring open-source projects

 ---